orlof/dcpu-admiral/README.md

 <h4>INSTALLATION</h4>

 Admiral is currently distributed as DevKit project.
 Download it from Github and fire it up.
-Quick test also showed that Lettuce can run it, but for unknown reason Organic failed in the compilation.
+Quick test also showed that Lettuce can run Admiral, but Organic failed in the compilation.

 All tested web emulators failed: